Colin-XKL/srt-fuzzy-sync/README.md

 **Common use case:**

-- two subtitles in the same language  (srt A: language A , srt B in language A )
+- two subtitles in the same language  (srtA in language A , srtB in language A )
 - or use a synced single
-  language subtitle to make another dual language subtitle sync correctly. ( srt A in language A , srt B in language A&B)
+  language subtitle to make another dual language subtitle sync correctly. ( srtA in language A , srtB in language A&B)

 It uses fuzzy sub string matching for find the match, and shift the subtitles.